NHOrus/srwq-compilation/episode-21.md

 "Cute."

 The two mechs charge at each other.

-Anonymous Mk-II Sat 20 Feb 2010 04:34:12 No.4558549 Report
- Quoted By: >>4558554
->>4558526
-hey those guys are the perfect enemies for us, its a shame we are gonna have to kill em.
-Stealthyboy !fchRKomfls Sat 20 Feb 2010 04:35:12 No.4558554 Report
- Quoted By: >>4558588
->>4558549
-It's not like killing them is really going to do anything...
-With them all Einsty, they'll be as difficult to kill permanently as the Beowulves.
-Sciencegar Sciencebolt Sat 20 Feb 2010 04:43:12 No.4558587 Report
+---

 Irm grunts as shells rip up the left side of his Gespenst.
 "Slash Rippers!
 Cut them down!"

 The remote-control blades reach out and cut two of the drone pods from the air, while the third is crushed by a Jet Magnum.
 Irm pauses, then leans over: Sleigh's bright red Gespesnt is in bad shape.

 "Ibis'll kill me..."

 The Coating Sword stabs straight for Arados cockpit, but Russel interposes himself and blocks with his plasma stakes, entangling the blade.
 "Nows yer chance lad!"

 "Right!"
-The Guarlion boosts for hieght, and flies through the melee, glowing blue as the Breaker Field charges up.
+The Guarlion boosts for height, and flies through the melee, glowing blue as the Breaker Field charges up.
 As Russels plasma stakes begin to melt from the strain, he impacts the Cerberus dead centre, shattering the Coating Sword and sending the unit flying.

 It lands on its feet, trips and rolls over, then tumbles into a crouch, with its railgun drawn.
 The first round takes the left hand off the Guarlion.

 "Cross Smasher!"

 The Cerberus' right arm and Terminus Cannon shatter to fragments as the red and blue streamers of energy eat away at it.
 Deprived of weapons, it falls silent.
-View SameGoogleiqdbSauceNAO?
-1252897713830.jpg,  109KiB, 608x467

-Anonymous Mk-II Sat 20 Feb 2010 04:44:12 No.4558588 Report
->>4558554
-well the og numbers can kill them, what do you think because they regenerate they are unkillable? just blow the damn thing until there is nothing left. gespesnt unrelated but heh ... i just wanted to post it Anonymous Sat 20 Feb 2010 04:51:12 No.4558618 Report tear it to pieces and then bathe him with the cross smasher and whatever ammo is left.
-Anonymous Sat 20 Feb 2010 04:52:12 No.4558621 Report
- Quoted By: >>4558639
->>4558659
- ETA on Raioh?
-Anonymous Sat 20 Feb 2010 04:57:12 No.4558639 Report
- Quoted By: >>4558646
->>4558659
->>4558621
-It's EFA not ETA.
-Anonymous Mk-II Sat 20 Feb 2010 05:00:12 No.4558646 Report
- Quoted By: >>4558659
->>4558639
-i believe he meant the Estimated Time of Arrival of the machine celled raioh.
-Sciencegar Sciencebolt Sat 20 Feb 2010 05:04:12 No.4558656 Report
- Quoted By: >>4558664
->>4558694
+---

 As the burning fist strikes home, the Thrudgelmir goes flying backward, straight through the DC command centre and into the Lion hangars beyond.
 Tons of concrete and twisted metal fly through the air like dust motes.
 Then the white mech picks itself up.
 The shattered left arm begins to ooze back together, as the Drill Boost Knuckle reattached to the right.

-"Unless your attacks slay me in one hit....THEY ARE USELESS!!!"
+"Unless your attacks slay me in one hit...
+THEY ARE USELESS!!!"

 The Thrudgelmirs eyes burst with Green flame.
 "EYESLIT STORM!!!"
 Two bursts of green energy lance out and strike the Garmraid's recharging fist, blasting clean through and severing fingers.